Cairnarvon/goldbug/doc/cipher.rst

    :param key: a short string.

+.. class:: Playfair(key, breaker='x', padding='z', omitted={'j': 'i'})

+   The Playfair is a monoalphabetic digraph substitution cipher invented by Charles Wheatstone in 1854 and popularised by Lord Playfair.

+   It uses a :class:`Polybius` square with a key to map digraphs (that is, groups of two letters) to other digraphs in the following way:

+   #.
+If the two letters are the same, insert an `x` (the :const:`breaker`
+      parameter) between them and encrypt the new initial digraph.
+   #.
+If the two letters form the opposite corners of a rectangle, they are
+      replaced with the other two corners.
+Each character is replaced with the other corner on the same row.
+   #.
+Otherwise, if the two letters are in the same row, they are replaced with
+      the letters to the immediate right of them (wrapping around to the other side if needed).
+   #.
+Otherwise, if the two letters are in the same column, they are replaced
+      with the letters immediately below them (wrapping around to the other side if needed.)

+   If necessary, the plaintext is padded with a `z` (the :const:`padding` parameter) to ensure it is of even length.

+   Because a :class:`Polybius` square only has room for 25 letters, one letter must be discarded; this is the :const:`omitted` parameter.
+By default, occurences of the letter `j` in the plaintext are mapped to `i`.
+Another common option is to discard the letter `q` entirely (`{'q': ''}`).

+   :param key: a string.
+   :param breaker: a single letter.
+   :param padding: a single letter.
+   :param omitted: a :class:`dict` mapping a letter to a letter or :const:`''`.

 .. class:: Rot13()

    ROT13 is a special case of the :class:`Caesar` cipher.
 In effect, it is the